tierpod/metatiles-cacher/README.md

 metatiles-cacher contains a few small services:

-1) metatiles-reader - for serving tiles from metatiles cache.
+1) metatiles_reader - for serving tiles from metatiles cache.
 Contains slippy-map based on [LeafLet][1].

-2) metatiles-writer - for downloading tiles from remote sources and writes to metatiles cache.
+2) metatiles_writer - for downloading tiles from remote sources and writes to metatiles cache.

 3) convert_latlong - converts latitude and longtitude to z, x, y format